 Evaluate Workload Assignments

 Sometimes, employees find themselves working overtime week after week simply because they have too many tasks or responsibilities on their plates.
-While having a busy week now and then is acceptable, if employees are consistently working overtime to finish their usual number of functions, it may be time to reevaluate their workloads.
+While having a busy week now and then is acceptable, if employees are consistently working overtime to finish their usual number of functions, it may be time to reevaluate their workloads and implement overtime management.

 For example, maybe two coworkers have the same number of tasks within a day, but one always seems to end up falling behind.
 Look a little deeper, and you may find that that employee has one or two tasks that are more time-consuming than their coworker.
 In this case, it would be best to reduce this employee’s workload to accommodate for more significant tasks.